6u5t4v05ouz4/baxus-goggles/README.md

    - Create an account on [Google Cloud Platform](https://cloud.google.com/)
    - Enable the Google Cloud Vision API
    - Create an API key
+   - For a detailed step-by-step guide on how to obtain your API Key, check the [full tutorial here](./TUTORIAL_GOOGLE_VISION.md).
    - Create a `.env` file in the project root following the template in `.env.example`:
    ```
    VITE_GOOGLE_CLOUD_VISION_API_KEY=your_api_key_here